Although today’s implants are designed to last many years, it’s possible

-Short-term revisions—Infection, implant loosening from failed procedure or a mechanical failure.
+Short-term revisions: infection, implant loosening from failed procedure, or a mechanical failure

 Infection following knee replacement can cause severe complications.
-It is generally caused by bacteria that settle within around the wound or within the device.
+It’s generally caused by bacteria that settle around the wound or within the device.
 Infection can be introduced by contaminated instruments or by people or other items within the operating room.

-Long-term revisions—Pain, stiffness, loosening due to wear of mechanical components, dislocation.
+Long-term revisions: pain, stiffness, loosening due to wear of mechanical components, dislocation

 Long-term wear and loosening of the implant can occur over years.

 Various sources have published statistics on the long-term revision rates for knee replacement.
-According to the U.S. Department of Health and Human Services Agency for Healthcare Research and Quality (AHRQ), and by observing TKR patients over an eight year period ending in 2003, the long-term revision rate is 2 percent for five or more years.
+According to the U.S. Department of Health and Human Services Agency for Healthcare Research and Quality (AHRQ), and by observing TKR patients over an eight-year period ending in 2003, the long-term revision rate is 2 percent for five or more years.

-During the second procedure, the surgeon removes the spacer, reshapes and resurfaces the knee, and then implants the new knee device.
+During the second procedure, the surgeon removes the spacer or molds, reshapes and resurfaces the knee, and then implants the new knee device.
 The two procedures usually take place about six weeks apart.
-Inserting the new device typically requires 2-3 hours in surgery, compared to 1½ hours for a primary knee replacement.
+Inserting the new device typically requires 2 to 3 hours in surgery, compared to 1 1/2 hours for a primary knee replacement.

 If you require a bone graft, the surgeon will either take bone from another part of your own body or use bone from a donor, usually obtained through a bone bank.
 The surgeon might also install metal pieces such as wedges, wires, or screws to reinforce the bone for the implant or fasten the implant to the bone.
 A revision requires the surgeon to use a specialized prosthetic device.